rhysd/NyaoVim/README.md

 ![structure](https://raw.githubusercontent.com/rhysd/ss/master/NyaoVim/structure.png)

-## UI Examples
+## UI Plugin Examples

-Examples [bundled in `<neovim-component>`](https://github.com/rhysd/neovim-component/tree/master/example).
+Examples are [bundled in `<neovim-component>` repository](https://github.com/rhysd/neovim-component/tree/master/example).
 Each of them is written within 100~300 lines.
-You can create reusable WebComponents and integrate it to NyaoVim.
+You can create reusable Web Components and integrate it to NyaoVim.

 - Markdown editor